GHB Street Names – How Is GHB Also Called?

 GHB Street Names in Different Parts of the World

-In France, you can buy GHB as Drogue du Cambriolage Sexual Parfait.
+In France, one can buy GHB as Drogue du Cambriolage Sexual Parfait.
 This is French for ‘the perfect drug for stealing sex’.
 This is after decades of sale as an anesthetic and a sleeping agent.
 In fact, people sometimes use it for childbirth.
 In the US, GHB has the colloquial name, Georgie Home Boy.
 Other GHB street names in the United States include:

 - GH Revitalizer